idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 author: "Igor Dvorkin"
 ---

-Sleight of mind is about how to cause cognative reframes.
+Sleight of mind is about how to cause cognitive reframes.

-### 1: Language -> Experiances
+### 1: Language -> Experiences

 #### Words matter - as simple as 'and', 'but' or 'even though'

 A and B stresses B. If A is the positive use the even though pattern.

-- **A and B**: It's sunny today AND raining tommorrow
+- **A and B**: It's sunny today AND raining tomorrow
   - Equal weight A and B
-- **A but B**: It's sunny today BUT raining tommorrow
+- **A but B**: It's sunny today BUT raining tomorrow
-  - B is empasized.
+  - B is emphasized.
-- **A even though B**: It's sunny today even though it's raining tommorrow.
+- **A even though B**: It's sunny today even though it's raining tomorrow.
-  - A is empasized.
+  - A is emphasized.

-### Chapter 2: Frames -> Reframes
+### 2: Frames -> Reframes

-Frame is how we experiance the world.
-Think about picture frames, it bounds how you percieve (and thus experiance and react to reality)
+Frame is how we experience the world.
+Think about picture frames, it bounds how you perceive (and thus experience and react to reality)

 #### Outcome frame instead of Problem frame: